 SPAG members regularly lobby local and national politicians about the erosion of the value of the old age pension and the position of many older women who receive significantly less income than men.

 In 2011 SPAG joined forces with SPC and both organisations now produce a joint newsletter that is circulated every two months across Southwark.
-The current newsletter is available to download and print in .pdf form by clicking on this link.
+The current newsletter is available to view or download and print in .pdf format by clicking on this link.

 If you are interested in campaigning for a better deal for pensioners, come into the Centre and find out more about SPAG’s work or visit www.spag.btck.co.uk